VijayarajParamasivam/RTLT/README.md

 ## Installation

-To set up the project on your local machine, follow these steps:
+To set up the project on your local machine, follow these steps using command terminal:

 1. **Clone the Repository:**